trieu/leo-cdp-free-edition/index.md

 # Documents

-* All documents and video tutorials are still under development
+* Video tutorials are still under development
 * <a href="https://youtube.com/playlist?list=PL7YpzmBoIETSD7jnVlvfNxhSa8V2BY3-8" target="_blank" > YouTube playlist for training </a>
 * More information will be updated at <a href="https://knowledge.leocdp.net/" target="_blank"> LEO CDP Blog </a>